Capturing exchange-correlation spin-torque effects with a semilocal functional: Introduction

-To the best of our knowledge, we report the first full implementation of a static noncollinear SCDFT functional, where the SDFT variational problem is extended by the variation with respect to the components of the $2\times2$ paramagnetic spin-current density and the XC functional explicitly provides a $2\times2$ potential.
-Intriguingly, the derivation by Pittalis, Vignale, and Eich \cite{pittalis2017u} should offer a formal way of generalizing other existing functionals to noncollinear functionals yielding a non-zero local spin torque.
-Promising recent works on SCDFT and U(1)$\times$SU(2) symmetry by Desmarais \emph{et al.} \cite{desmarais2020adiabatic,DesmaraisPRM2024,desmarais2024electron,desmarais2024meta,DesmaraisPRL2024} pave the way to also generalizing other XC functionals such as the strongly constrained and appropriately normed (SCAN) functionals \cite{sun2015strongly,bartok2019regularized,furness2020accurate} to be used within SCDFT in the near future.
-Mind that in the present work we discuss the implementation and results on noncollinear magnetism and leave the discussion of SOC effects in the context of SCDFT for prospective publications.
+To the best of our knowledge, we report the first full projector-augmented-wave (PAW) implementation of a static noncollinear SCDFT functional, where the SDFT variational problem is extended by the variation with respect to the components of the $2\times2$ paramagnetic spin-current density and the XC functional explicitly provides a $2\times2$ potential.
+Intriguingly, the derivation by Pittalis, Vignale, and Eich \cite{pittalis2017u} should offer a formal way of generalizing other existing functionals to noncollinear functionals yielding a non-zero local XC spin torque.
+Promising recent works on SCDFT and U(1)$\times$SU(2) symmetry by Desmarais \emph{et al.} \cite{desmarais2020adiabatic,DesmaraisPRM2024,desmarais2024electron,DesmaraisPRL2024} pave the way to also generalizing other XC functionals to be used within SCDFT.
+In fact, shortly after submitting our manuscript, we learned about a parallel work by Desmarais, Erba, Vignale and Pittalis \cite{desmarais2024meta} that, after peer review, reports the implementation of a noncollinear version of the strongly constrained and appropriately normed (SCAN) functional \cite{sun2015strongly} in the Gaussian-basis ab-initio code package CRYSTAL~\cite{ErbaJCTC2023}.

-The article is structured as follows: In \Cref{sec:implementation} the details of the implementation of the variational problem of SCDFT and the functionals expressions are given.
+The article is structured as follows: In \Cref{sec:implementation}, the details of the implementation of the variational problem of SCDFT and the functionals expressions are given.
 In addition, we present a general magnetic scaling that could be applied to other XC functionals.
-In \Cref{sec:application}, we most notably show the spin torque of the Cr trimer.
-Moreover, on the example of collinear magnetic structures of MnO, we make a comparison of (A) a simple collinear, spin-polarized calculation, (B) a traditional noncollinear calculation using a collinear XC functional, and (C) the spin-torque calculation using the novel noncollinear XC functional.
+In \Cref{sec:application}, we most notably show the XC spin torque of the Cr trimer.
+Moreover, on the example of collinear magnetic structures of MnO, we make a comparison of (A) a simple collinear, spin-polarized calculation, (B) a traditional noncollinear calculation using a collinear XC functional, and (C) the XC spin-torque calculation using the novel noncollinear XC functional.
 Finally, we close with a summary and propose future implications in \Cref{sec:conclusion}.